1587/speaking-exam/00-part5.md

 First: If a company has a good reputation, it will have more business opportunities.
-Opportunity means money.
-(the company could provide a very good slary for their employees.) the employees will grow in the long run. then, The company will develop very well.
-Become bigger and bigger.
+Opportunity means money. the company could provide good slary for the employees.

-Second: If a company has a bad reputation, The employees won't be loyal to it.
-(they will leave the company one by one.)
+Second: If a company has a bad reputation, The employees won't be loyal to it. they will leave the company one by one.
 Sooner or later The company will go bankrupt.

+for examble, My company has a very good reputation, I have work for it about 10 years.

 So, I think companies should do a lot to build a good reputation.

+That is all
 ```